 with its focus on the future, has a fun set of starting

-questions, many of which we can answer now.
+questions, many of which are now answered.

 - Toward the end of my UCLA career, I conducted several